FREE ONLINE ED ASSESSMENT. Start Here

 Retinitis pigmentosa.
 There’s not enough available data to say whether it’s safe for people with this eye disease to take sildenafil.

 Recreational drug use.
-Sildenafil can interact with the recreational drugs amyl nitrate and butyl nitrate (popularly known as “poppers”), causing a dangerous drop in blood pressure.
+Sildenafil can interact with the nitrites found in certain recreational drugs popularly known as “poppers,”, causing a dangerous drop in blood pressure.

-Other PDE-5 inhibitors.
+Other PDE5 inhibitors.
 Don’t mix sildenafil with other ED drugs, like Cialis®, Levitra®, Revatio® (another brand name for sildenafil) or Stendra®.
-This can put you at risk for severely low blood pressure.
+This can put you at risk for low blood pressure.
 More of something isn’t always better!

 Supplements.
-Talk with a healthcare professional before mixing sildenafil with over-the-counter (OTC) supplements, which aren’t regulated like prescription drugs.
+Talk with a healthcare professional before mixing sildenafil with supplements, which aren’t regulated in the same way as prescription drugs.

 Learn more about health and drug interactions in our sildenafil interactions guide.